opensearch-project/documentation-website/_benchmark/commands/list.md

 ## Options

-You can use the following options with the `test` command.
+You can use the following options with the `test` command:

 - `--limit`: Limits the number of search results for recent test executions.
 Default is `10`.
 - `--workload-repository`: Defines the repository from where OpenSearch Benchmark loads workloads.